DylanLIiii/digitalgarden/src/site/notes/Personal Page/TabNet Detailed Explanation.md

 ## Introduction
 TabNet is a deep learning model that combines the strengths of both decision trees and neural networks.
 It was designed to address some of the limitations of traditional neural network architectures, such as the difficulty of interpreting their predictions and the need for large amounts of labeled data for training.
-TabNet utilizes a combination of self-attention mechanisms and decision trees to make highly interpretable predictions, and it can be trained on small datasets without requiring extensive preprocessing or feature engineering.
+TabNet utilizes a combination of [[Personal Page/self-attention mechanism\|self-attention mechanism]] and decision trees to make highly interpretable predictions, and it can be trained on small datasets without requiring extensive preprocessing or feature engineering.

 In this article, we'll explore the mathematical foundations of TabNet, including its architecture, loss function, and optimization algorithms.
 We'll also discuss some of the key design decisions that went into the development of the model and how it compares to other state-of-the-art models in terms of performance and interpretability.